Covid-19: How will Oshoala and African stars end Spanish Primera Iberdrola season? | Goal.com

 The four proposals include Oshoala's Barcelona who have been crowned champions - the first Spanish title in five years and they will qualify for the Champions League next season alongside second-placed Atletico Madrid.

 At the bottom of the log, Coleman's Valencia and Espanyol will not be relegated to the second division from the Spanish top-flight.
-The four plans also favoured Eibar and Nigeria's Adule Charity to earn automatic promotion to the top-flight despite the number of teams to be promoted for the next season.
+The four plans also favoured Eibar and Nigeria's Adule Charity to earn automatic promotion to the top-flight despite the number of teams to be promoted for the next season is yet to be agreed on.

 Meanwhile, the Association of Women's Football Clubs (ACFF) unanimously voted against an abridged league format or more than an 18-team campaign next season following their latest meeting on Tuesday.